SungardAS/aws-services-federation/README.md

       codepipeline-us-east-1-9999999999-aws-services-federation

-- Follow the steps in http://docs.aws.amazon.com/lambda/latest/dg/automating-deployment.html along with additional steps below.
+- Follow the steps in http://docs.aws.amazon.com/lambda/latest/dg/automating-deployment.html along with an additional step below.

   - When creating a new project in CodeBuild,